FAQ

 It is always advisable to clean your shotgun barrels after each use, regardless of the ammunition used.

-What other points should I be aware of if I shoot game with steel shot?
+What other points should I bear in mind if I have shot game with steel or copper pellets?

 Whichever type of shot is used, it is important to always remove as much of it as possible when cutting up the game.
-Steel is very hard, so be especially careful when biting into game meat.
+You should also be careful of your teeth when eating game.

 Popular resources